caronc/apprise/packaging/man/apprise.md

   `-tv`, `--template-var=`<NAME=VALUE>:
   Supply a value used by a YAML configuration written with `${NAME}`.
-  Specify this option more than once to supply more than one value.
+  Specify this option more than once to supply more than one value, but name each one only once.
   A value not provided here is looked for in the environment variable `APPRISE_TEMPLATE_<NAME>`, and failing that, in the default written in the configuration's `template:` section.
 A URL that still has no value